Jelmerro/vimrc/README.md

 - gc - toggle comments (add if missing, remove if already present)
 - g> - add comment markers (will add a second marker if already present)
 - g< - remove comment markers (will do nothing if missing)

-### Vim Airline

-- Themed statusline with limited extensions loaded, including COC and venv

-### Vim Fugitive

-- Use many commands such as :Gblame or :Gdiffsplit to access git within Vim

-### Vim Illuminate

-- Automatically highlights the same words in a relatively light gray color

-### Vim Instant Markdown

-- The preview won't open automatically
-- Open the preview with the custom :MD command

-### Vim Snippets

-- A collection of snippets that will be suggested by COC
-- Use the Tab key to expand the highlighted snippet

 # Uninstall